blyonscs/Case_Study_Fitness_Tracker/README.md

 HAVING VeryActAvg > 0)
 ```

-Avg sleep of people that have a very active distance of more than 0 = 387.0554
+Average sleep of people that have a very active distance of more than 0 = 387.0554

 Switch > to =

-Avg sleep of people that have a very active distance of less than 0 = 340.9357
+Average sleep of people that have a very active distance of less than 0 = 340.9357

-People that had a very active distance get more sleep then those who dont.
+People that had a very active distance get more sleep than those who don't.

 8. Which 5 people has the most a lest calories burned per day and how do they sleep?